The Evolution of Modeling in Construction

 Point clouds aren’t the only way to create 3D models, but they are incredibly beneficial for numerous reasons.
 Construction managers and civil engineers use 3D models for better machine control, improved accountability with project progress and true-to-life site layouts.
 Some of the perks of modeling include:

 Uploading your point cloud into a photogrammetry platform lets you organize the data without the hassle of triangulating every point on X, Y and Z manually.
 The software does the work for you, which saves you hours of time you would have otherwise spent manipulating data.
 With these hours shortened, you can pull together the project details more quickly and begin your work sooner — which also means faster completion time.
+Data collection is also faster because of the large number of points that can be recorded at once.
+A drone can sweep an expansive area in much less time than it would take for a surveying team to do the same.

 Laser scanning and photogrammetry give quick and accurate results, transforming a living landscape into a detailed 3D model.
 Ground-based LIDAR can yield results that are accurate within a millimeter scale, while drone-based LIDAR is accurate from 1 to 30 centimeters.
 Its lasers can penetrate through dense vegetation for a more comprehensive site view.
+Additionally, LIDAR often incorporates other features like GPS survey technology to ensure each data point comes with accurate information.
+Photogrammetry, too, uses Real Time Kinetic (RTK) geo-tags to ensure accuracy in recording the landscape’s form.

 Because of the greater precision involved in site mapping with point clouds, you can plan a more effective budget for your projects.
 You can avoid going over your financial limit, and you’ll have fewer chances of running into any costly mistakes or unexpected expenses.
 Laser scanning also eliminates the need for manual surveying, which reduces the cost of hiring additional labor.
+You’ll save money with these decreased or eliminated expenses, but you’ll also earn more on your projects.
+Your increased accuracy levels can lead more clients to trust you with completing their assignments, which boosts your reputation and encourages more companies to do business with you.

+If you’re ready to incorporate point cloud modeling into your next engineering project, work with the experts at Take-off Professionals.
+We perform point cloud services and mesh conversions to help you process your data.
+Whether you’re working with a progress takeoff or an as-built, we can work with your information to provide the personalized results you need.
 Working with a data modeling expert can help you save more money on your projects and finish tasks more efficiently.
 Conversion and processing require expertise and a fine-tuned eye for detail, which can lead to time-consuming mistakes if done on your own.
-By enlisting the services of our trained technicians, engineers and surveyors, you’ll receive results that have been refined by over 20 years of operation.
+By enlisting the services of our trained technicians, engineers, and surveyors, you’ll receive results that have been refined by over 20 years of operation.
+Fill out our form to learn more about how we can help you with your next job, or call us today at 623-323-8441.
+We do projects big and small, whether your point cloud consists of one construction site or acres of land.

 For centuries, photogrammetry has played a critical role in our understanding of faraway objects and the Earth’s surface.
 Its uses have expanded over the years and have led to a powerful range of game-changing technologies in industries like construction, engineering, medicine and much more.

-Photogrammetry gathers measurements and data about an object by analyzing the change in position from two different images.
-It uses things like perspective, advanced processing software and photo analysis to get the job done, but it can happen on the ground or from the air.
-In this guide, we’ll explain the different types of photogrammetry and how it can be used.
+Photogrammetry surveys gather measurements and data about an object by analyzing the change in position from two different images, using things like perspective, advanced processing software and photo analysis to get the job done.
+It can happen on the ground or from the air.

 The process of photogrammetry can vary, but the general idea revolves around gathering information about an object from photos of it.
 The photos are taken from different locations and angles to allow for precise calculations that help analysts gather the data they’re looking for.
 Typically, they use things like photo interpretation and geometric relationships to gather measurements.
 With the data gathered from photogrammetry, we can create maps and 3D models of real-world scenes.